inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/configuration/agent-command-configuration.md

 ```

 :::warning
-By default the agent commands and responses are sent as plaintext without encryption.
-To use TLS, at least a certificate for the config-server needs to be provided.
-See [Using TLS](#using-tls) for further info.
+By default the agent commands and responses are sent encrypted via TLS.
+This needs additional configuration as mentioned in [Using TLS](#using-tls).

+Alternatively, you may use unencrypted, plaintext communication by specifying `inspectit-agent.commands.use-tls=false`.
+We do not recommend to use this in production environments.
 :::

 ### Dynamic Agent Command URL